MicrosoftDocs/memdocs/memdocs/intune/fundamentals/frontline-worker-overview.md

 •	Do these devices need to be connected at all times or is there an offline scenario to consider?
 •	Are these devices mission and/or business critical?

-Once the questions above are answered the next stage will be to identify the platforms and scenarios to be implemented.
+Once the questions above are answered, the next stage is to identify the platforms and scenarios to be implemented.

 ::: zone pivot="all,android"
 ## Android